 Rebecca has been naturally drawn to a “yoga” practice all her life, although she’d never heard of moving meditation.
 As a young adult, she used her morning runs to quiet her mind, to practice being present, and to pray.
 Her yoga practice began simply—with incorporating sun salutations into her morning routine.
 After practicing on her own and noting the physical benefits, she wanted to learn more.
 In 2009 she completed her first 200-hour teacher training.
-She completed pre-natal yoga teaching certification in 2010, a 300-hour teacher certification in 2013, a 100-hour Body of Light immersion in 2014, and recently completed her second 200-hour training to be a certified Yogahour® instructor.
+She completed pre-natal yoga teaching certification in 2010, a 300-hour teacher certification in 2013, a 100-hour Body of Light immersion in 2014, and in 2016 completed her second 200-hour training to be a certified Yogahour® instructor.
 She is currently a student in the Living School at the Center for Action and Contemplation, studying contemplative practices and faith from the Christian mystical tradition.

 Taylor Trussell, PhD, 200 E-RYT, 500-RYT

 After numerous trips to Asia to study yoga and meditation, Taylor received his first 200-hour teacher training from Himalaya Valley Yoga in India and then taught in Goa, India.
 After returning to the U.S., Taylor began studying with Noah Mazé, earning his second 200-hour certification in 2015, and his 300-hour certification in 2016.
 He has also been accepted into Noah’s emissary program.
-Taylor holds a Ph.D. in philosophy and is currently earning a M.S. in somatic psychology where his work focuses on the psychotherapeutic benefits of yoga.
+Taylor holds a Ph.D. in philosophy and an M.S. in somatic psychology where his work focuses on the psychotherapeutic benefits of yoga.
 Taylor’s classes combine a challenging physical practice with alignment principles to foster a deeper awareness and greater focus.